I was having dinner with a friend recently; she’s higher up in her organization and has hiring duties.

 It’s hard because we live in “Big Data” now and we want everything quantified into rows, but character can’t be quantified — and some people (worst example would probably be Ted Bundy) can come off as charming, well-mannered, and possessing good character … and then, well, no.

-The first thing that needs to be done is removing some of the power from the hiring manager.
-Usually a new hire works far more with his/her team than his/her direct manager, so the team needs to have a lot of input.
+The first thing that needs to be done is removing some of the power from the hiring manager (recruiter/HR).
+Usually a new hire works far more with his/her team and his/her direct #leader, so the team needs to have a lot of input.
 Put the 2-4 finalists in front of the team and ask them work-related questions, yes.
 Such as:

 But also ask character-driven questions, such as: